Zero Malaria Starts With Awareness

-As the world observes World Mosquito Day, the need to raise awareness about this disease cannot be ignored.
+The need to raise awareness about malaria should not be ignored.
 A coordinated approach by government organisations, active participation by media, education of health workers and municipal personnel, and conducting conferences and seminars for the general public are some of the proven ways of creating awareness on malaria infection and its prevention.

 Malaria is one of the significant public health issues in developing countries.
 Approximately 36% of the world population is susceptible to the risk of contracting malaria in 90 countries.
 WHO estimates 300–500 million malaria cases every year, and 90% of these cases are in Africa alone.